moogacs/docs.buf.build/docs/bsr/remote-generation/plugin-example.md

 ## 2. Create BSR plugin

-Before we can push a plugin to the BSR, a repository must exist.
-You can create a repository through the UI or the `buf` CLI.
+Before we can push a plugin to the BSR, it must exist first.
+You can create a plugin through the UI or the `buf` CLI.

 From the UI click your avatar in the top-right corner, select Plugins and click the Create Plugin button.
 Follow the on-screen instructions.